 The manufacturing industry occupies an important position in the British economy.
-Although the UK has declined in industrial scale, it still has the world’s top companies in steel, pharmaceuticals, biological breeding, aerospace, machinery, microelectronics, military, environmental sciences, etc. All aspects are among the best in the world.
+Although the UK has declined in industrial scale, it still has some of the world’s top companies in steel, pharmaceuticals, biological breeding, aerospace, machinery, microelectronics, military, and environmental sciences, etc. All aspects are among the best in the world.

 British Manufacturing Statistics